 In the field, frostbitten extremities should be rewarmed rapidly by totally immersing the affected area in water that is tolerably warm to the touch (40 to 42° C, ideally about 40.5° C).
 Because the area is numb, rewarming with an uncontrolled dry heat source (eg, fire, heating pad) risks burns.
 Rubbing may further damage tissue and is avoided.
 The longer an area remains frozen, the greater the ultimate damage may be.
 However, thawing the feet is inadvisable if a patient must walk any distance to receive care because thawed tissue is particularly sensitive to the trauma of walking and, if refrozen, will be more severely damaged than if left frozen.
 If thawing must be delayed, the frozen area is gently cleaned, dried, and protected in sterile compresses.
 Patients are given analgesics, if available, and the whole body is kept warm.

 Once the patient is in the hospital, core temperature is stabilized and extremities are rapidly rewarmed in large containers of circulating water kept at about 40.5° C; 15 to 30 min is usually adequate.
 Thawing is often mistakenly ended prematurely because pain may be severe during rewarming.
 Parenteral analgesics, including opioids, may be used.
 Patients are encouraged to move the affected part gently during thawing.
 Large, clear blisters are left intact or aspirated using sterile technique.
 Hemorrhagic blisters are left intact to avoid secondary desiccation of deep dermal layers.
 Broken vesicles are debrided.
-If there is no perfusion after thawing, thrombolytic (fibrinolytic) therapy is considered.
+If there is no perfusion after thawing, the administration of papaverine (a vasodilator) followed by intra-arterial thrombolytic (fibrinolytic) therapy may be considered.

 Anti-inflammatory measures (eg, topical aloe vera q 6 h, ibuprofen 400 mg po q 8 h, ketorolac 30 to 60 mg IV) probably help.
 Affected areas are left open to warm air, and extremities are elevated to decrease edema.
 Anticoagulants, IV low molecular weight dextran, and intra-arterial vasodilators (eg, reserpine, tolazoline) have no proven clinical benefit.
-Phenoxybenzamine (10 to 60 mg po once/day), a long-acting α-blocker, may theoretically decrease vasospasm and improve blood flow.
+Phenoxybenzamine, a long-acting α-blocker, at a dosage of 10 to 60 mg po once/day may theoretically decrease vasospasm and improve blood flow.

 Preventing infection is fundamental; streptococcal prophylaxis (eg, with penicillin) is sometimes provided.
 If wet gangrene is present, broad-spectrum antibiotics are used.
 Tetanus toxoid is given if vaccination is not up to date.
 If tissue damage is severe, tissue pressure is monitored.